How To Deliver On Your Brand Promise

-If brands are to be human than they cannot expect a single statement or look to define their identity.
-Just as people are defined not by one instance, but by a way of life, brands must live and breathe their values consistently over time to earn the trust of consumers.
+If brands are to be human than they cannot expect a single statement or look to define their brand identity.
+Just as people are defined not by one instance, but by a way of life, brands must live and breathe their values consistently overtime to earn the trust of consumers and deliver on brand promise.

 The Gap Between Statements and Performance